 Box 10, Instructions for documenting the years of experience gained from the project cited.

 Note: It is the Bidder’s responsibility to ensure that each minimum experience requirement is met in full and addressed in the staff qualification forms in order for the State to determine compliance with the requirements.
 If the State cannot determine that the years of experience for each of the minimum experience requirements has been met, the Bidder’s proposal may be deemed non-response.

+Note: Bidders may convert Attachments 14-18 to Word as long as the contents remain the same.